|PHOTO: Dominic Aragon, TheRacingExperts.com|

 40) #93-Jeff Green / 13 laps / electrical

 39) #01-Vinnie Miller / 15 laps / crash

 38) #89-Morgan Shepherd / 33 laps / suspension

 37) #55-Stephen Leicht / 53 laps / electrical

 36) #66-Timmy Hill / 54 laps / fuel pump

 1st) RSS Racing (3)

-2nd) JGL Racing, Mike Harmon Racing, Roush-Fenway Racing, RSS Racing (1)
+2nd) JGL Racing, Mike Harmon Racing, Roush-Fenway Racing (1)

 2018 LASTCAR XFINITY SERIES MANUFACTURER'S CHAMPIONSHIP